delaford/game/README.md

 Read more at [DEBUGGING.md](debugging.md).

-## Why are you making yet another game?

-I've been wanting to make a Medieval-themed game for a while now with a old-school feel.
-Also, I wanted it to be multiplayer where players can connect and see each other.
-Maybe you want to train Mining and then maybe later Smithing?
-Yep.
-A neat PvE system?
-Yep.

-An open-source environment, I hope, cultivates learning, sharing and developing together the world of Delaford.
-The lore and history, much of to be written, will drive this game.

-I also hope to learn on topics such as collaboration (in an open-source world) where I develop my own DevOps skills wherein project standards are not only made but kept through the power of CI/CD.

-Lastly, this game will give me a great reason to try out `D3` and make cool data viz graphs in the `Delaford/website` section.
-You want to see cool graphs regarding your player?
-You're gonna get it.
-Or you can help contribute!

 ## Notice

 Delaford contains work from multiple sources not organically made by contributions from Delaford directly.